Build a URL Shortener with Nitro on Cloudflare Pages

 npm run dev

-Open your browser and go to http://localhost:3000 to verify that everything is working.
+Open your browser and visit http://localhost:3000 to verify functionality.

 bash